ParadexRelayer/Consumer-API-docs/readme.md

     }
 }
 ```
 All error responses have `code` and `reason` properties.
-Additionally validation errors contain an array of the fields that have failed validation while incorrect nonce errors return the current nonce.
-Here is a list of the consumer API error codes
+Additionally, validation errors contain an array of the fields that have failed validation.
+Incorrect nonce errors return the current nonce.
+Here are the current consumer API error codes:

 | Error Code | Reason
 | ---------  | --------------------------------------- |